wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Syntax/WebAssembly/WebAssembly-Reference.md

 - [2017-Egghead.io WASM Introduction Examples](https://github.com/guybedford/wasm-intro): Course examples from the Introduction to WebAssembly egghead.io course.

+- [Walt #Project#](https://github.com/ballercat/walt): WAlt is an alternative syntax for WebAssembly text format.
+It's an experiment for using JavaScript syntax to write to as 'close to the metal' as possible.

 ## Rust

 - [2017-ROCKET - A RUST GAME RUNNING ON WASM](https://parg.co/UZJ): I thought it would be interesting to try to adapt my game Rocket to work on the browser through the wasm32-unknown-unknown target.